open-source-workshop/awesome-random/README.md

 ## Book on Real Life Events
 - http://www.tgot.org/images/1_File-PDF-MLMM.pdf - Many Lives, Many Masters - Dr. Brian Weiss - The true story of a prominent psychiatrist, his patient, and past-life therapy, that changed both their lives.

-## Books Everyone Should Read At Least One In Their Lives
+## Books Everyone Should Read At Least Once In Their Lives
 A collection of powerful books that can help at different points in life
 - https://www.lifehack.org/articles/communication/30-books-that-everyone-should-read-least-once-their-lives.html